mateenbagheri/mysmall-wallet/README.md

 go run cmd/main.go
 ```

-You also need an sql database to run migrations on.
+You also need a mysql database to run migrations on.
 You can set up your database and schema preferences in `envs/evs.json`